nbahador/GitHubActions_WeatherTracker/README.md

-# GitHub Actions Weather Tracker
+- **# GitHub Actions Weather Tracker**

-A simple weather tracker that fetches the current temperature and displays it.
+  - A simple weather tracker application
+  - Fetches the current temperature from a weather API
+  - Displays the current temperature to the user
-The deployment is triggered automatically by a scheduled action.
+  - Deployment is triggered automatically by a scheduled GitHub Actions workflow

 ## Live Demo